-Barbara Rawlsky-Willett is now in her 12th season as head coach of the Plymouth State women’s tennis team in 2015, the longest-serving coach in the program's history.
+Barbara Rawlsky-Willett is now in her 13th season as head coach of the Plymouth State women’s tennis team in 2016, the longest-serving coach in the program's 49-year history.
 The Panthers have been solid Little East Conference contenders under Coach Rawlsky-Willett, winning LEC Tournament titles in 2004, 2006 and 2014, and the regular season crown in 2005 and 2014.

 The Panthers enjoyed their best season in program history in 2014 under Rawlsky-Willett, recording one of the top campaigns in Little East Conference Women's Tennis history.
 PSU posted an undefeated fall season (14-0) that included the LEC regular season (8-0) and tournament titles, and finished with a 14-1 overall record after being defeated in the 2015 NCAA Division III National Championships.
 Rawlsky-Willett was named LEC Coach of the Year after coaching the LEC Player and Rookie of the Year and five All-Conference selections.

 Coach Rawlsky-Willett, who took over at PSU in 2004 after one season as an assistant, was also the girls’ tennis coach at Plymouth Regional High School for 29 years until her retirement in 2012.
 She was inducted in the New Hampshire Interscholastic Athletic Association (NHIAA) Coaches Hall of Fame in 2010.